-- Share your expertise in your area of practice. - Teach your student about what you are doing. - Refer students to relevant guidelines, references and resources, and encourage them to know how they can find these in the future. - Students will bring their own attitudes, motivation and experiences to the placement, which in some instances may not be entirely compatible with your values, approach to learning and experience of teaching.
-In such situations, it is important for you to recognise that people learn in different ways, and adapt your teaching style (in so far as possible) to one that suits the needs of your student. - Be flexible in your approach to teaching.
-At the beginning of the placement, your student may require a lot of direction, but as your student's competence develops, you may be able to delegate tasks and allow the student to take ownership under supervision. - Advise your student of the standard expected of a practising pharmacist.
+Role How do I do this?
+Role-Model "Leading by example."
+By instilling professional values and attitudes while mentoring and guiding the student through the complexities of your current practice, you will support your student's professional development.
+Challenge your student's perceptions about the diversity of the role of the pharmacist.
+Coach "Improving your students' performance by providing feedback, guidance and support."
+Provide timely, constructive and supportive development feedback in a structured manner throughout the placement.
+Encourage self-directed and reflective learning.
+Encourage the student to take responsibility for their own learning, e.g. ask the student to consider/discuss what they would do if they were the pharmacist.
+If the student is unsure of how to approach a situation, encourage your student to discuss how they could develop this behaviour.
+Instructor/teacher "Helping your student acquire knowledge and skills."
+Share your expertise in your area of practice.
+Teach the student about what you are doing.
+Refer students to relevant guidelines, references and resources, and encourage them to know how they can find these in the future.
+Students will bring their own attitudes, motivation and experiences to the placement, which in some instances may not be entirely compatible with your values, approach to learning and experience of teaching.
+In such situations, it is important for you to recognise that people learn in different ways and adapt your teaching style (in so far as possible) to one that suits your student's needs.
+Be flexible in your approach to teaching.
+At the beginning of the placement, your student may require a lot of direction.
+However, as your student's competence develops, you may be able to delegate tasks and allow the student to take ownership under supervision.
+Advise your student of the standard expected of a practising pharmacist.